azzoor/WWDCTV/README.md

 # WWDCTV
 This project allows you to watch WWDC videos on your Apple TV.
 It has been built for tvOS 9.0 using Xcode 7.1

+You can also favourite videos and only show favourites, Credit [Julio Andres](https://github.com/Julioacarrettoni) for this awesome feature!

 The JSON file contains the following conferences
 * WWDC 2015
 * WWDC 2014